Skip to main content

 It’s normal to have some days when you feel down.
 But if you feel down for days at a time and you can’t get motivated to do activities you normally enjoy, see your doctor.
 Treatment can help prevent complications, especially if SAD is diagnosed and treated before symptoms become severe.

 Treatment for SAD may include light therapy (phototherapy), psychotherapy and medications.
-Dr. Frye says providers will often prescribe light boxes, and there is one antidepressant available — Wellbutrin — that can prevent SAD.
+Dr. Frye says providers often will prescribe light boxes, and there is one antidepressant available — Wellbutrin — that can prevent SAD.

 Topics in this Post